rethickvis/distributed-ai-data-pipeline/README.md

 Deploy the Airflow DAG by placing dags/data_pipeline_dag.py in your Airflow DAGs folder.

+## Related project

+See [multi-agent-ops-intelligence](https://github.com/rethickvis/multi-agent-ops-intelligence) for the downstream multi-agent platform that consumes the curated datasets produced by this pipeline.

 ## Notes

 This repository is a reference implementation of the architecture described on my resume.
 Snowflake and Kafka connection details are read from environment variables and must be supplied at runtime; no credentials are hardcoded in this repository.

 ## Credits

-Benchmark data structure is modeled on the M5 Forecasting - Accuracy dataset, released by Walmart and the University of Nicosia via Kaggle (Makridakis, Spiliotis, and Assimakopoulos, 2020).
+Benchmark data structure is modeled on the [M5 Forecasting - Accuracy dataset](https://www.kaggle.com/competitions/m5-forecasting-accuracy), released by Walmart and the University of Nicosia via Kaggle (Makridakis, Spiliotis, and Assimakopoulos, 2020).
 It is used here only as a realistic reference schema for synthetic testing and is not redistributed in this repository.